swimit/swim-academy/basics/ui/README.md

 # Installation

-## Prerequisites
-`Swim UI` components require a `web server`.
-Please install a `web server` of your choice.

 ## Run
-* Run the `web server` in the `basics/ui` directory.

 * Run the  application and the client using the instructions documented [here](https://github.com/swimit/swim-academy/blob/master/basics/services/README.md).

-* Load the different html pages in your browser using the `web-server`.
-For example if your `web server` is running on port 8080 then load the 'chartA.html' by typing the following URL on your browser: 'http://localhost:8080/chartA.html'.
-Follow the same pattern for the other html files
+* Load the different html pages in your browser and see the SWIM UI components in action